gsmith77/SmellTheRoses/README.md

 * ...

-run `rake:get_floristries` to seed database with floristries in Boston, Ma
+Run `rake:get_floristries` to seed database with floristries in Boston, Ma